Who is Hans Haacke?

 The inspiration for making this came from Hans’ interaction with biology and how uniquely life adapts.
 The condensation cube is an expression about the beauty of life and how it changes depending on the conditions that surround it.

 From the outside, it can be viewed as any ordinary cube with some water.
 But as conditions around it change, so does the state of the water inside it as well.
-Hans’s careful observation of life, as well as his thoughts on the same, go into making this.
-On viewing this cube, any art lover is marveled by the simple process of life and how the surroundings one is in can affect life.
+Hans’s careful observation of life and his thoughts on the same go into making this.
+On viewing this cube, any art lover is marveled by the simple process of life and how the surroundings can affect life.

 In this timeless work, Hans welcomes us to meditate on life and how we need to adapt ourselves to different situations.
 The condesation cube stands out most prominently for the skill that went into making it.